I need accurate lip sync that matches the audio perfectly.

 Stage 1: Audio Analysis

-However, most providers do not.
-Google officially confirmed that "the Gemini Multimodal Live API currently streams PCM audio and text but does not provide viseme or blendshape metadata for animation."
-OpenAI's Realtime API does not expose viseme data either.
+Some cloud providers expose phonetic data directly.
+Microsoft Azure's Speech SDK fires viseme events alongside TTS audio with audio-offset timestamps in 100-nanosecond precision, and Amazon Polly does something similar.
+But Google confirmed that "the Gemini Multimodal Live API currently streams PCM audio and text but does not provide viseme or blendshape metadata for animation," and OpenAI's Realtime API does not expose viseme data either.

-Latency for this stage: ~5ms for audio capture + ~20-40ms for proxy analysis.
+Latency for this stage: ~5ms for audio capture; inference runs per 25ms window, locally.

 Stage 2: Phoneme-to-Viseme Mapping

-Once phonemes are detected, they need to be translated into mouth shapes.
+Once the waveform is analyzed, it is translated into mouth shapes.
 This is where viseme mapping comes in.

 A phoneme is a unit of sound.
 A viseme is a mouth position.
 The mapping between them is many-to-one: multiple phonemes produce the same mouth shape.
 For example, /b/, /p/, and /m/ all require closed lips -- they look identical to a viewer even though they sound different.
-The standard English phoneme inventory of ~44 sounds maps down to just 15-22 visemes.
+The standard English phoneme inventory of ~44 sounds collapses to a much smaller set of distinct mouth shapes.

 According to Microsoft's Azure documentation: "There's no one-to-one correspondence between visemes and phonemes.
 Often, several phonemes correspond to a single viseme."